NandaKishoreYadav/Facial-Emotion-Recognition/README.md

 1. Clone the repository
 2. Install the required dependencies (listed in `requirements.txt`)
 3. Run training.ipynb notebook code on Kaggle and save the model
-4. Download the outputs and save on same directory
+4. Download the trained models and save on same directory
-5. Run the detection.py
+5. Run `python detection.py` to use the model for facial emotion recognition

 ### Option 2: Use the pre-trained model